dhunganaPradeep/Java/Assignment 2022/readme.md

 # Question no. 9:- Design a class Computer having brand, price and storage as it's attributes.
 Storage can be either HDD or SDD and has a memory space.
 Also implement a method to display the details.

    Answer:- "[ComputerTest.java]"

-   **OUTPUT//**

-   Brand Name:- Lenovo ip3

-   Price:- 77000.76

-   Memory occupied:- 8

-   Is SDD ? false

 # Question no. 10:- Create a class called Rectangle with two data member 'length' and 'breadth' and two methods to print the area and perimeter respecitively.
 A constructor having parameters for length and breadth is used to initialize the length and breadth of the rectangle.
 Let class Square inherit the Rectangle class with its constructor having a parameter for it's side.
 Print the area and perimeter of the rectangle and a squre.

    Answer:- "[CalculateAreaAndPer.java]"

-   **OUTPUT//**

-   Area Of the Rectangle is:- 15

-   Perimeter Of the Rectangle is:- 16

-   Area Of the Square is:- 16

-   Perimeter Of the Square is:- 16

 # Question no. 11:- Strings in java are immutable.
 Justify this statement.